Understanding tax and accounting in Singapore

 Depending on the tax exemptions your business is eligible for, your effective tax rate may be lower than the headline rate.
 You may also be able to benefit from the various industry-specific tax incentives and concessionary tax rates available.

-Additionally, there is no tax on capital gains in Singapore.
-Examples of capitals gains include gains on the sale of fixed assets and gains on foreign exchange on capital transactions.
+Additionally, there is no tax on capital gains in Singapore unless such gains arose from the sale or disposal of foreign assets from 1 January 2024 onwards and subject to further conditions.
+This is a new law under Section 10L and is effective from 1 January 2024.
+Examples of capitals gains that are not taxable include gains on the sale of fixed assets and gains on foreign exchange on capital transactions.

 In Singapore, corporate income is assessed on a preceding year basis.
 This means that the basis period for any year of assessment (YA) refers to the financial year ending (FYE) in the year preceding the YA.